-During your studies, you will gain excellent exposure to policy makers, with many classes led by analysts from the UK government, while seminars feature politicians and government officials.
-The University is just a 30-minute train journey to London, a major hub of political, financial and policy making activity.
-The short distance makes it very easy for us to arrange trips to relevant organisations and institutions during your studies.
+Here at Reading, you will be just a 30-minute train journey from London, a major hub of political, financial and policy making activity.
+Reading itself is home to a number of financial services businesses and has the highest density of digital tech businesses of any UK town or city.
+Our location makes it very easy for us to arrange trips to relevant organisations and institutions during your studies.

 Global and Regional Governance and Institutions